EB-1B and EB-1-2 | Outstanding Professor or Researcher Visa

 Your spouse and unmarried children under age 21 can usually apply for a visa as well.
 Five years after getting your green card, you and your family can usually apply to be U.S. citizens.

-Talk to a lawyer before applying
+Talk to an immigration lawyer before applying

 Not every person who meets the descriptions above will be approved for an Outstanding Professor or Researcher Visa.
 “Outstanding” is in the title for a reason because being very good is not enough.